OneLogin

 saml-settings

-Single Logout: Bugcrowd only supports logouts Identity Provider (IdP) initiated logouts, that is logging out of Bugcrowd will not log you out of your SSO provider.
+Single Logout: Bugcrowd only supports Identity Provider (IdP) initiated logouts, that is logging out of Bugcrowd will not log you out of your SSO provider.

 The following table provides the Crowdcontrol fields mapped to OneLogin fields.